-Not all upward social mobility results in improved status: 11% of those who rise upwards live in a poor household and 27% in a low-income household (see book pp. 89-92).
+Not all upward social mobility results in improved Upward class status: 11% of those who rise upwards live in a mobility does not poor household and 27% in a low-income always mean household (see book pp. 89-92).
 Upward social mobility occurs in a flexible economy in which status is less secure.